 for some $C>0$.
 Since $C^{\infty}_0(\BR^d)$ is dense in $H^{\psi,1}$ (see \cite[Theorem 3.10.3]{J1}), it follows that under (b) we may extend (\ref{eq5.12}) to a continuous bilinear form $(\BB,H^{\psi,1})$.
-If moreover (c) is satisfied, then by the integration by parts formula,
+If moreover (c) is satisfied, then by integration by parts,

 for $u\in C^{\infty}_0(\BR^d)$ and hence for all $u\in H^{\psi,1}$.
-Using the integration by parts formula one can also check (see \cite[Example 4.7.36]{J1}) that if $\dyw\,b=0$ then $(\BB,H^{\psi,1})$ has the contraction properties required in the definition of a Dirichlet form and hence is a Dirichlet form.
+Using integration by parts one can also check (see \cite[Example 4.7.36]{J1}) that if $\dyw\,b=0$ then $(\BB,H^{\psi,1})$ has the contraction properties required in the definition of a Dirichlet form and hence is a Dirichlet form.
 Finally, let us consider the form